GRAVITY Instrument Description

 - Observations with GRAVITY should typically ask for THN sky conditions.
 For fainter targets CLR conditions should be requested.

 - On ATs in dual-field, the separation of the two targets must be at less than 4".

 - On UTs in dual-field, the separation of the two targets must be at less than 2".

-- While the limiting correlated magnitudes are independent of spectral resolution setting of the science channel, please consult the GRAVITY ETC to ensure sufficient SNR in absorption lines.
+- While the limiting correlated magnitudes depend on the fringe tracker performance and are hence independent of the spectral resolution setting of the science channel, please consult the GRAVITY ETC to ensure sufficient SNR on the latter, especially in astmospheric absorption lines.

 - The science channel will reach saturation for the minimum DIT at a K-band magnitude of -1 for medium spectral resolution.
 At high spectral resolution and in split polarization the limiting brightness is K=-4.
 These brightness values apply for observations with the ATs.

 - For UTs, the estimated brightness limits are K=+4 and +1, respectively.
 In practice, the values depend on the strehl ratio achieved by MACAO or CIAO.

 - When using CIAO on-axis, the K-band light is split 50/50 between CIAO and GRAVITY, hence reducing the sensitivity of GRAVITY by 0.75 magnitudes.

 - For VLTI specific limiting magnitudes for Coudé guiding, please refer to the latest version of the VLTI user manual.